 The plant was developed by Canadian energy company AltaGas.

 Construction of the power plant began in July 2010 and was completed at a cost of $725m in June 2014.
 AltaGas signed a 60-year power purchase agreement with BC Hydro in March 2010 to supply the generated electricity to the utility’s power grid.

-The hydroelectric power project created 400 jobs during the peak of construction.
-It is capable of generating enough electricity to power approximately 70,000 homes in British Columbia and will offset more than 450,000t of greenhouse gases annually.
+The hydroelectric power project created 400 jobs during peak construction.
+It can generate enough electricity to power approximately 70,000 homes in British Columbia and offset more than 450,000t of greenhouse gases annually.